 Hvolsvöllur is a small village with about 900 inhabitants.
 The village nestles beneath the infamous volcano Eyjafjallajökull that erupted in 2010 and caused evacuations in the surrounding area.
 This eruption put a large section of the world to a standstill and delayed flights all over the world.
 The area is the scene of one of the most famous sagas of Iceland, By the main road, you will find the Saga Centre that is dedicated to Njálssaga, and other Icelandic sagas.
 Here you can experience the dramatic and fascinating story of the Viking age with all its romance, conflict, love, and death.
 From Hvolsvöllur you can visit the Westman Islands, volcanic islands where it last erupted in 1973.
 Take bus 52 from N1 gas station (Schedule is posted to the right of the building) to Landeyjahöfn and book the ferry Herjólfur across.

 Seljalandsfoss waterfall 60 meters high with a footpath behind it at the bottom of the cliff, but with a thin cascade.
 It is the only known waterfall of its kind, where you can walk behind.
 The waterfall is very picturesque and therefore its photo can be found in many books and calendars.
-We stop by the waterfall for about 30 minutes but you can also take a longer time to explore various hiking paths and stay overnight at the camping place Hamragarðar to explore various hiking paths and magnifisent gourges
+We stop by the waterfall for about 30 minutes which gives time to hike behind the waterfall.
+It is ideal to stop here for longer time and stay overnight or more at the camping place Hamragarðar to explore various hiking paths and magnifisent gourges

 The town of Vík is located in a beautiful setting by the sea with its signature black sand beaches Reynisfjara, ocean cave and seaside cliffs Reynisdrangar.
 It is ideal to hop off the bus in Vik and spend a day or two to explore the area.
 Vík lies directly south of the Mýrdalsjökull glacier, which itself is on top of the Katla volcano.
 Katla is an active volcano that has not erupted since 1918, and this longer than typical dormant period has led to speculation that an eruption may occur soon.
 In Vík you will find the Katla geopark that covers about 9% of Iceland, and follows the borders of three municipalities and includes three volcanic systems: Eyjafjallajökull, Katla, and Grímsvötn.
 In Vík True Adventure offers tandem paragliding tours with instructors to experience the area from a new and exciting perspective.
 A tandem flight is an introductory paragliding flight and as a passenger, you need no prior training.
 Vík is a thriving tourist village with restaurants, hotels, guesthouses and a camping ground.
 Vík is a end station when traveling from east to west (e.g. the Glacier lagoon) towards Reykjavík and the next bus to Reykjavík is at 13:00 the next day.
 If your ate going further east on the same day to Kirkjubæjarklaustur please note that you must change bus at Vík.

 Skaftafell is a national park located at the foot of Vatnajökull glacier.
 Here is ideal to hop off the bus and spend a day or two hiking around the beautiful landscapes.
 Within the park lies half of the largest ice cap in Europe, and is surrounded by glaciers on three sides.
 It offers a view of the volcano Laki and the tallest mountain in Iceland, Hvannadalshnjúkur, 2.110 m.
 Hikers will find plenty of hiking routes within the national park with hiking path suitable for every traveler.
 Short and easy routes are to be found near Skaftafell glacier e.g. to Svartifoss waterfall (Black fall), a breath-taking 12 meters high waterfall, with black columnar basalt formations which frames the waterfall.
 Longer hiking trails lead to Morsardalur and Kristinartindar and Skaftafell‘s location next to Öræfajökull makes it an excellent starting point for a hike up Hvannadalshnukur.
 Glacier guides offer hiking guidance from Skaftafell.
-If you are not into hiking you can book a sightseeing flight with Atlantsflug.
 In Skaftafell you will find a camping site with amenities such as a shower, restaurant, outdoor grills and a washing machine.
 Please note that there are no accommodation nor camping facilities at the Glacier lagoon so you must hop on the bus from Glacier lagoon at 17:45 the same day.
 So there is a lot you can explore at Skaftafell so we definetly reccomend an overnight stay or even more.